vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 Before deploying Explorer, you must check the following information:

+- The [license management tool](../../9.about-license/2.license-management-suite/3.license-manager.md) is installed and the [license code](../../9.about-license/4.generate-and-load-license-key.md) is loaded.

 - The NebulaGraph services are deployed and started.
 For more information, see [NebulaGraph Database Manual](../../2.quick-start/1.quick-start-workflow.md).

 - Before the installation starts, the following ports are not occupied.